unplatform-io/instantsearch-itemsjs-adapter/README.md

-# Instantsearch-itemsjs-adapter
+# Instantsearch-ItemsJS-adapter

-This library is an adapter that connects the search engine [Itemsjs](https://github.com/itemsapi/itemsjs) with the opensource tool [Instantsearch](https://github.com/algolia/instantsearch.js/) (powered by [Algolia](https://www.algolia.com/)) that lets you quickly build a search interface in your front-end application.
+This library is an adapter that connects the search engine [ItemsJS](https://github.com/itemsapi/itemsjs) with the opensource tool [Instantsearch](https://github.com/algolia/instantsearch.js/) (powered by [Algolia](https://www.algolia.com/)) that lets you quickly build a search interface in your front-end application.
 <br/><br/>

 ## Table of Content